lyiqian/o3-d/README.md

 We measure depth ordering performance with *classification accuracy*.

 #### SDGM metrics
-In addition, we introduce the *standard deviation of within-group means (SDGM)* metric to measure VLMs’ sensitivities to cue and language variations in the depth ordering task:
+In addition, we introduce the *Standard Deviation of within-Group Means (SDGM)* metric to measure VLMs’ sensitivities to cue and language variations in the depth ordering task:

 $$\sigma_{\Omega}(\mu) =  \sqrt{\frac{1}{||\Omega||} \sum_{g \in \Omega}(\mu_g - \bar{\mu})^2}$$